luongtran/ebay-sdk-php/docs/getting-started/basic-usage.rst

 Creating a Request
 ------------------

 Before sending data to the API you will need to instaniate a **request** object.
-This example will call the `findItemsByKeywords <http://developer.ebay.com/DevZone/finding/CallRef/findItemsByKeywords.html>`_ operation and so the object will be an instance of the `DTS\\eBaySDK\\Finding\\Types\\FindItemsByKeywordsRequest <https://github.com/davidtsadler/ebay-sdk-php/blob/master/src/Finding/Types/FindItemsByKeywordsRequest.php>`_ class.
+This example will call the `findItemsByKeywords <http://developer.ebay.com/DevZone/finding/CallRef/findItemsByKeywords.html>`_ operation and so the object will be an instance of the `LT\\eBaySDK\\Finding\\Types\\FindItemsByKeywordsRequest <https://github.com/davidtsadler/ebay-sdk-php/blob/master/src/Finding/Types/FindItemsByKeywordsRequest.php>`_ class.

 .. code-block:: php

     // Create the API request object.
     $request = new Types\FindItemsByKeywordsRequest();

 Properties of the request object can then be assigned values that will be sent to the API.
-Note that you may have to create instances of other classes, such as `DTS\\eBaySDK\\Finding\\Types\\PaginationInput <https://github.com/davidtsadler/ebay-sdk-php/blob/master/src/Finding/Types/PaginationInput.php>`_, in order to build up a complete request.
+Note that you may have to create instances of other classes, such as `LT\\eBaySDK\\Finding\\Types\\PaginationInput <https://github.com/davidtsadler/ebay-sdk-php/blob/master/src/Finding/Types/PaginationInput.php>`_, in order to build up a complete request.

 .. code-block:: php